Carreau/phd-dissertation/parts/cells.rst

     :alt: schematic of a cell
     :width: 90%

-    Schematic of an eucariotic cell, adapted from `Molecular Biology of The Cell`.
+    Schematic of an eukariotic cell, adapted from `Molecular Biology of The Cell`.
 One can see the many component that constitute majority of cells.